Weak-Signal Amateur Radio Communications from WØLCP

 This web page has been assembled for Radio Amateurs located in the North Central US and Canada who are or would like to be involved in VHF through light, weak-signal communications.
-With any luck, you'll will find something of use here which will enable you to enjoy our hobby to a greater extent.
+With any luck, you'll find something of use here, which will enable you to enjoy our hobby to a greater extent.
 Below you will find links that will lead you to other sites of interest.
-Hopefully, they will encourage you to learn more about Weak-Signal Communications, VHF and up Propagation, Microwaves, High Speed CW and Digital Modes for Meteor Scatter and much more.
+Hopefully, they will encourage you to learn more about Weak-Signal Communications, VHF and up Propagation, Microwaves, High Speed CW and Digital Modes for Meteor Scatter, Computer Assisted Communications and much more.

 In east central Iowa, there's The Cedar Rapids Microwave Society , a group of active radio amateurs who are doing interesting and creative things in the regions above six meters.
-Check them out at Godfather's Pizza in the Town & Country Shopping Center at 37th and First Ave. in Cedar Rapids most Friday's at noon, if you're located near them.
 You'll find they are willing and able to help you, and an enthusiastic bunch to work with.
 For more info, contact: Steve, NAØIA

 Not to be forgotten are our neighbors to the north.
 From the Ontario VHF Association web page you can contact VE3IEY to access their list server and get more information about the group and their activities.
 This group is active from 50 MHz. through 24 GHz.

 If your club is located in the upper midwest, I'd like to list it here provided that it is VHF+ oriented.
 Drop me a note with some details.

 One of my main interests has been the study of geospace and propagation at VHF and above.
 Here is a list of web sites and links to some that are favorites of mine.
 Check them out if you share that interest.